 Learn About Abalone Pearls

 Largest Melo Pearl in the World

 Drilling Natural Pearls

-Video Abalone Melo Quahog Pearls
+Video Abalone Melo Quahog Pearls - no longer available

 View a large pearl and corresponding shell collection.